×

 Polycystic Ovarian Syndrome is a hormonal imbalance caused by ovaries creating excess male hormones.
 For instance, in women with PCOS, the ovaries produce elevated levels of androgens, leading to an imbalance in their reproductive hormones.
 This causes her reproductive hormones to become imbalanced.
 Women with PCOS often have erratic menstrual cycles, missed periods, and unpredictable ovulation.
 In addition, small cysts may develop on their ovaries due to a lack of ovulation.
 However, despite the name “polycystic,” they do not need cysts on their ovaries to have PCOS.

 Ovulation happens when a fully developed egg is released from the ovary.
-This happens so a male sperm can fertilize it.
+This happens so that a male sperm can fertilize it.
 If the egg is not fertilized, it is sent out of the body during the menstrual period.
 A woman doesn’t make enough of the hormones needed to ovulate in some cases.
 When ovulation doesn’t happen, the ovaries may develop many small cysts.
 These cysts produce hormones called androgens.

 Women with PCOS often tend to have high levels of androgen, which causes more problems with a woman’s menstrual cycle.
 Thus, treatment for PCOS is usually done with medication.

-What Role Do Hormones Play With PCOS?
+What Role Do Hormones Play in PCOS?

 When women have PCOS, their reproductive hormones are unbalanced, leading to problems with their ovaries, such as not having their period on time or not getting it.